-Sydney band Deckchairs Overboard formed in 1982 with Ken Campbell on vocals, John Clifforth on guitar and keyboards, Cathy McQuade on bass and Paul Hester (later of Split Enz and Crowded House) on drums.
+Australian band Deckchairs Overboard formed in Sydney in 1982 with Ken Campbell on vocals, John Clifforth on guitar and keyboards, Cathy McQuade on bass and Paul Hester (later of Split Enz and Crowded House) on drums.

 The single That’s The Way was released in early 1983 but despite appearing in the Countdown playlist the song stalled at #86 on the Australian charts.